AlejandroME/alejandrome.github.io/_posts/2017-04-16-ddd-essentials-1.md

 Don't take me wrong: if these things still sounds too obvious for you and you had the opportunity of working in an application with nonexistent design you'll be familiar with the next concept.

 Summing up, this two concepts forms the base of what DDD intents to do: **_Effective design_**.
-That is, stategic design with tactic design implementation.
+That is, strategic design with tactic design implementation.

 ## _"Big ball of mud"_